home-assistant/home-assistant.io/source/voice_control/assist_create_open_ai_personality.markdown

      - **No control**: you can talk to the agent, but it cannot control devices.
      - **Assist**: you can talk to the agent and it can control devices.
 For example, it could turn on the lights.
        - Assist can only control {% term entities %} that are [exposed](/voice_control/voice_remote_expose_devices/) to it.
-   - Define if you want the **default Home Assistant's agent** to be the priority response:
+   - Define if you want **Home Assistant's model to be the priority response.**:
-      - If you keep this option selected, if the intent can be answered by Home Assistant, it will.
-It will not have the personality, but the response will be fast and efficient (since it doesn't require going through the LLM-based agent).
-This is recommended in cases where you can accept not having the AI character reply sometimes and would rather your lights be turned on faster.
+      - If you keep this option selected, if the intent can be answered by Home Assistant it will.
+It will not have the personality, but the response will be fast and efficient (since it doesn't require to go through the LLM).
+This is recommended in cases where you can accept not having the IA character reply sometimes and would rather your lights are turned on faster.
-      - If you deselect the option, all the intents will go through the LLM-based agent.
-This is recommended when efficiency is not an issue and you need the agent never to break character (for example, if your Assist personality is Santa Claus).
+      - If you deselect the option, all the intents will go through the agent.
+This is recommended when efficiency is not an issue and you need the agent never to break character (for example if your Assist personality is Santa Claus).

       ![Agent with recommended model settings](/images/assist/agent-recommended-model-settings.png)

-5. You can uncheck **Recommended model** settings, select **Submit** and it will unblock extra customization.
-In the specific example of OpenAI, refer to the [brief summary of the other settings](/integrations/openai_conversation/#model).
+5. You can uncheck Recommended model settings, hit Submit and it will unblock extra customization.
+In the specific example of OpenAI, [here](/integrations/openai_conversation/#model) a brief summary of the other settings.
-6. To test the agent directly from the Voice assistants panel, from the agent's menu, select **Start a conversation**.
-It will control your Home Assistant and reply exactly as it will do with any voice hardware.
+6. You can test the agent directly from the Voice assistants panel, selecting Start a conversation from the agent's menu.
+It will control your Home assistant and reply exactly as it will do with any voice hardware.
 7. You can give your personality a name.:
-   - Go to {% my integrations title="**Settings** > **Devices & services**" %} and select the LLM integration.
-Select **Rename** and change the name to anything you would like.
+   - in **Devices & Services** > **Select the LLM integration** > **Rename** and change the name to anything you would like.
       ![Give your AI personality a name](/images/assist/mario_rename.png)

 8. You can repeat this with other AI personalities.
 You can add as many Conversation integrations as you would like.
    - To add a new personality, you may need to create a new API key.
 Then, add a new Conversation integration with that API key.
-9. In case you need troubleshooting with your LLM provider, check any specifics from your AI in our [integrations documentation](/integrations).
+9. In case you need troubleshooting with your LLM provider, check any specifics from your IA in our [integrations documentation](/integrations)

 ## Tutorial: Setting up Assist with OpenAI